github/emergency-pull-request-probot-app/README.md

 This repository is a probot app deploying to [AWS Lambda](https://aws.amazon.com/lambda/) using [aws sam](https://aws.amazon.com/serverless/sam/).
 The purpose of this app is to provide a way for developers to bypass aproval and checks in order to merge an emergency change to the main branch.
 There is an issue created for audit purposes.

-The app listens for [Pull Request events](https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types#pullrequestevent) where action=`labeled` and can do 3 things:
+The app listens for [Pull Request events](https://docs.github.com/en/developers/webhooks-and-events/events/github-event-types#pullrequestevent) where action=`labeled` and can do 4 things:
 1. Approve an emergency PR
 1. Create an issue to audit the emergency PR
 1. Merge the emergency PR, bypassing approvals and checks
+1. Send notification via slack

 Each of the above can be toggled on or off using the following environment variables which are meant to be self explanatory:
-`APPROVE_PR, CREATE_ISSUE, MERGE_PR`
+`APPROVE_PR, CREATE_ISSUE, MERGE_PR, SLACK_NOTIFY`
 Setting each of the above to `true` will enable the feature.
 Any other value will disable the feature.

 To configure the emergency label this app is looking for, set `EMERGENCY_LABEL` env var.